Silver City Flying Club, Inc. (hereinafter referred to as the “club”) is duly organized on this fourth day of November, 1946. The subscribers of the

 16. Use of the club planes for the AOPA Pinch Hitter Course or charity flights etc. will be determined by the club officers.

 1. Oil is kept in the rear of the plane.
 Contact Engineering Officer if little or none is left.
-If oil level when engine is cold is less than six quarts, add the
+If oil level when engine is cold is down 1 1/2 quarts, add 1 quart

 2. Oil is changed after fifty hours.
 If you see the oil needs to be changed, call the Engineering Officer.

 3. Check tires.
 Mains take 29 lbs.
 And the nose tire 31 lbs.

 4. In the winter when the temperature is below 20 degrees f., have the engine preheated.
 The club pays for it.

 5. Do not use scrapers or any objects that may scratch the plane’s surface to remove frost or ice.

 6. If the battery is too low to start the engine have the FBO jump it for you.
 The club pays for it.
 If that does not work have them remove the battery and

 charge it.
 Notify the Engineering Officer if this is required.
 Each plane has an outside opening for jump starting.
 The Piper has a 12 volt system and the